 - Inventory and supply management

 What benefits and challenges are associated with RPA?

 Automation has become a business-critical issue in this digital age as companies strive to improve productivity, enhance the customer experience, and quickly develop and launch new products and services.
 As the market for RPA technology grows, IT leaders are becoming increasingly interested in its ability to eliminate repetitive work, streamline operations, and provide cost savings.
 With any new technology, benefits and challenges come with implementation.
 Below are some of the most common for each:

 - Efficiency: RPA is known to increase productivity for enterprise employees as they spend less time on repetitive tasks.
 Gartner has found that 30% of a full-time employee’s overall time can be saved with RPA.

 - Accuracy: Data entry tasks are often done more accurately with automation than if they were done manually.
 RPA tools can also be in 100% compliance with industry and organizational policies.

 - Cost savings: As employee productivity increases, the organization saves money.
-Employees are doing more, higher-value work with the same amount of time.
+Employees are doing more, higher-value work in with the same amount of time.